godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

                         animation_manager.set_animation(current_weapon.FIRE_ANIM_NAME)
     # ----------------------------------

-Now our weapons have a limited amount of ammo, and will stop firing when we run out.
+Now the weapons have a limited amount of ammo, and will stop firing when the player runs out.

 _______

-Ideally we'd like to be able to see how much ammo we have left.
+Ideally we'd like to let the player be able to see how much ammo is left.
 Let's make a new function called ``process_ui``.

 First, add ``process_UI(delta)`` to ``_physics_process``.